lucprincen/groltos-diary/Quests and leads.md

 	- Dealt with the monster, made a deal with it that it would leave [[Amala Bhilar|Amala]] alone in exchange for food.
 - [x] Two fishermen in [[Termalaine]] spoke about two hunters from [[Lonelywood]] encountering a talking white moose.
 	- Killed the white moose at the [[Sunless Grove]]
+- [x] Talking penguin named Kingsporth.
+	- Given the ability to speak by [[Ravisin]]
+	- [[Santiago Cruz de los Santos|Santiago]] carries him in his backpack
 - [ ] Talking owl that spoke to [[Henrack]]
 	- Appears the owl is [[Ravisin]]?
 She turned into an owl after the battle in the [[Sunless Grove]].
-	- Henrack and Ravisin appeared to be lovers/partners
+	- Henrack and Ravisin appeared to be lovers/partners, but she left Henrack to die when we were fighting him

 ### Ten Towns Murders
 - [x] Ernest stabbed [[Hiln Trollbane]].